EOSIO/universal-authenticator-library/README.md

 ## Usage (Dapp Developer)

 Requires one or more Authenticators to communicate with the auth provider.
-Currently supported authenticators include the following.
+Currently supported Authenticators include the following.
 See the [UAL New Authenticator Walkthrough](https://github.com/EOSIO/ual-authenticator-walkthrough) to learn how contributors could add new Authenticators.

+Authenticators initially created by block.one:
  - [UAL for Scatter](https://github.com/EOSIO/ual-scatter)
  - [UAL for Lynx](https://github.com/EOSIO/ual-lynx)
  - [UAL for Ledger](https://github.com/EOSIO/ual-ledger)
  - [UAL for Token Pocket](https://github.com/EOSIO/ual-token-pocket)

+Authenticators contributed by wallet providers and other community members:
  - [UAL for MEET.ONE](https://github.com/meet-one/ual-meetone)

 Recommended to use one of the prebuilt Renderers rather than the library directly: